 The Round River Baking process begins with selecting grains and flours that support the ideals of the Round River philosophy - fresh, organic, and grown and milled in our own region.
 Our flour comes from Central Milling, a leading national producer of organic artisan baking flours located down the road in Logan, Utah.
-While Central Milling's flours blend crops of wheat from a very wide area, it includes the vast majority of the organic wheat grown in this wheat-rich part of the Intermountain West.
-We also are working on getting whole grains from specific local farmers...as well as sourcing local honey, eggs, and fresh locally roasted coffee (for our double-chocolate-salted-rye-cookies).
+While Central Milling's flours blend crops of wheat from a very wide area, it includes the majority of the organic wheat grown in this wheat-rich part of the Intermountain West.
+We also are working on getting whole grains from specific local farmers...as well as sourcing honey, eggs, and fresh roasted coffee (for our double-chocolate-salted-rye-cookies) from local and regional sources.

 With our select ingredients, the majority of our breads go through a 3-day process that begins with preparing a traditional levain, using a natural culture of wild yeast and bacteria.
 The levain grows overnight and is mixed with the remaining ingredients for each dough on the second day.
 These doughs ferment slowly, developing flavor and texture over time, and are then divided and shaped into loaves by hand that are placed in a cold room to extend their fermentation over a second night.